The second most commonly reported complaint within doctors’ offices is dizziness and loss of balance.

 Why Choose Amped Physiotherapy for Your Vestibular Disorders?

-Depending on the patient's unique needs, we offer a custom-tailored approach to vestibular rehabilitation therapies which may include one or a combination of the following treatments: balance retraining therapy, gaze stability exercises, dizziness treatment, vertigo treatment, and motion sickness treatment.
+Depending on the patient's unique needs, our physiotherapy team offers a custom-tailored approach to vestibular rehabilitation therapies which may include one or a combination of the following treatments: balance retraining therapy, gaze stability exercises, head exercises, dizziness treatment, vertigo treatment, post - concussion treatment and motion sickness treatment.

 We also perform some common maneuvers such as the epley maneuver, semont maneuver, canalith-repositioning maneuver, etc. Our team has extensive experience treating patients who suffer from these conditions.